s-di-cola/metana-bootcamp/module-3/deliverables/README.md

 There is a cool down of 1 minute between each forging.

+The application is available at [https://alchemist-q6w3w3pyk-s-di-colas-projects.vercel.app/]()

+> **Warning:** The contract is deployed on holesky network at [https://holesky.etherscan.io/address/0x90B78FF67D038557B93aF531866e0Ff7FB7bC010]().
+> Since holesky is not supported by OpenSea, the NFTs are not visible on OpenSea.

 ## Requirements

 Before you begin, you need to install the following tools: